Zoledronic Acid (zoe-le-DRON-ik AS-id)

-- Tell your doctor if you have anemia, cancer, infection of any kind, any type of mineral imbalance, poor oral hygiene, or dental problems.
+- Tell your doctor if you have anemia, bleeding problems, cancer, dehydration, infection of any kind, any type of mineral imbalance, poor oral hygiene, or dental problems.

 - Your doctor will need to know if you have a history of problems with your mouth or teeth (such as gum disease).
 Make sure your doctor knows if you have been treated with a bisphosphonate medicine, such as alendronate (Fosamax®), etidronate (Didronel®), pamidronate (Aredia®), risedronate (Actonel®), or tiludronate (Skelid®) in the past.

 - You may need to have a dental exam before you start using this medicine.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine, especially if you are having dental surgery.
 You should avoid having major dental work done while you are being treated with this medicine.

 - Make sure you tell your doctor about any new medical problems, especially with your teeth or jaws.
 Tell your doctor if you have severe bone, joint, or muscle pain while using this medicine.

 - This medicine may increase your risk of developing fractures of the thigh bone.
 This may be more common if you use it for a long time.
 Check with your doctor right away if you have a dull or aching pain in the thighs, groin, or hips.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.